Last Updated on July 20, 2021 by Dr. Sanusi Umar, MD

 Pharmaceutical products are associated with numerous side effects that can be dangerous to a person’s health.

-On the other hand, natural plant extracts often contain active components as well as neutralizing compounds which help to balance out excessive or toxic effects.
+On the other hand, natural plant extracts often contain active components and neutralizing compounds, which help balance excessive or toxic effects.

 The research studies noted above do support Polygonum multiflorum as a valid hair loss treatment.
 However, to form more specific conclusions, additional experiments performed on humans would be needed.